Limited Time Offer: 3 Night Free Stay in Algodones for Dental Work Exceeding $2,000.

 According to a research study, the success rate of implants in a smoker is 80% as opposed to 95-98% in non-smokers.2

 Yes.
 Some dentists in Mexico give a 2-5 year warranty for their work.
 The period may vary.
-Also, if you are a smoker or have any such habits, it is likely that you won’t be eligible for the guarantee.
+Those who smoke might not be eligible for the guarantee.
 For more details, please contact your MTC case manager.